-Figure 2 STC2 was hyper-methylated in colon cancer tissues and the high expression of STC2 indicated the poor prognosis.
-A: Comparison of promoter methylation level of STC2 between 37 cases normal colon and 313 cases tumor tissues.
-B: The cumulative survival rate was conducted between high and low expression of STC2. cP < 0.001 vs normal.
+Figure 2 STC2 was hypermethylated in colon cancer tissues and the high expression of STC2 indicated poor prognosis.
+A: Comparison of the promoter methylation level of STC2 in 37 cases normal colon and 313 cases tumor tissues; B: The cumulative survival rate was conducted between high and low expression of STC2. cP < 0.001 vs normal.
+STC2: Stanniocalcin 2.